 Testing LAN Network Capability with Network Stress Tool

-Testing the capabilities will help you understand the maximum data traffic limit you might reach. capabilities are greatly influenced by the network topology and the you are using.
+Testing the network capabilities will help you understand the maximum data traffic limit you might reach.
+Network capabilities are greatly influenced by the network topology and the hardware you are using.
 By doing the test, you will know the weaknesses and shortcomings .
 So you can prepare plans that may arise in the future, such as DDOS attacks and others.

 Network testing can be done by flooding the network infrastructure with data traffic, as happens in a DDOS attack.
 Then you can measure the volume of data traffic your network can handle before the network crashes completely.
 And you can also analyze the network points that experience bottlenecks.